Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Example: Last time we worked on his responsiveness moving off of your leg going forward.
 Hopefully getting him a lot more responsive to your cues.
 The next thing you need to work on to improve your canter transitions is keeping your horse from being too much on the forehand (too much weight on the front end).
 This is important since as he goes from trot to canter we want him to push with his hind end which should make his front end lift up and be lighter.

-To practice this you will warm up and then do the same exercise where you are working on having your horse be more responsive to your cues to go forward.
+To practice this you will warm-up and then do the same exercise where you are working on having your horse be more responsive to your cues to go forward.
 Now, while doing so, you are going to try and be aware of how he feels?
 Is he heavy or light on the front end?
-This is where today's exercise of practicing the half halt comes in handy.
+This is where today's exercise of practicing the half-halt comes in handy.
 As you are pushing your horse more forward you are going to try and be aware of if he feels like he is heavy on your hands.
-This is when you half halt, sit up close your leg ( squeeze) lift your hands ever so slightly until you feel his head come back up then immediately soften.
+This is when you half-halt, sit up close your leg ( squeeze) lift your hands ever so slightly until you feel his head come back up then immediately soften.

 This softening is how he will find the place where he should carry himself.
 So you practice the change in pace and direction at the trot, while half halting, making sure that he is nice and light on the front end and if he isn't that you are comfortable with how to fix it.

-9/7: Today I want you to think of as an easy ride for your horse and you.
+9/7: Today I want you to think of this as an easy ride for your horse and you.
 Since you should have worked pretty hard at the trotting and half halting exercise on Monday and Wednesday, today will be easier.
 I want you to continue to practice your half halts while sending your horse more forward at both the walk and the trot.
 Practice the timing of softening your hands when your horse lifts his front end.
 Don't forget you need to lift your upper body up and your hands up as you squeeze your legs to encourage the horse to lighten the front end.
 As soon as you get some good responses to your half halts, call it a day, go for a walk around the farm or get off and give your horse a bath.
 We are ending our work week on a positive note.

 9/10: Monday is our refresher day, we will warm up and ride at the walk and trot doing figures and changes of direction and working on our half halts.
 Remember we need a light front end for a good trot to canter transition.
 Hopefully, he picks up pretty well where he left off and you can move on to today's project, which is going to be to differentiate to your horse the cue for trot and canter.

 A lot of times people don't ask very differently which just causes the horse to run in the trot instead of picking up the canter.
 Hopefully, it will be easier now because of your work on half halts.
 You push the horse into a more forward trot, sit up and half halt.
 Then you hold the inside leg at the girth and the outside leg will be slightly back asking him for the canter.
 If he doesn't go, tap him on the outside haunch with the whip.
 So your steps are forward trot, half halt to lift the front end, lift your body up, position your legs for the canter cue, half halt to lift and then ask for the canter.
-If you don't get it promptly us the whip.
+If you don't get it promptly use the whip.

 I don't expect you to get perfect transitions today, it's mostly about reinforcing your half halts with your horse and training yourself to do the steps automatically.
 End by doing some figure eights and going back to the changes in stride at the trot.
 Always end on something familiar, something you know you can get him to do well.
 Remember we are working on the trot to canter transition, so once you get him into a canter, go ahead let him canter on a few strides and then back to trot so you can set up to try again.